-In preparing these financial statements, the Director is required to:
+In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and prudent; and - · prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- · select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The Director is responsible for keeping proper books of account that disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that its financial statements comply with International Financial Reporting Standards ("IFRS") as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.
-It is also responsible for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.
+The Directors are responsible for keeping proper books of account that disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that its financial statements comply with International Financial Reporting Standards ("IFRS") as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.
+They are also responsible for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-The Director is also responsible for preparing a Director's report that complies with the requirements of Part 9 of Book 2 of the Dutch Civil Code in the Netherlands.
+The Directors are also responsible for preparing a Directors' report that complies with the requirements of Part 9 of Book 2 of the Dutch Civil Code in the Netherlands.